LukaszSwolkien/EngineeringMetrics/README.md

 3. __Project progress__ calculates progress of the project based on number of issues done vs defined for the given epic(initiative)

-    Issues selection in the example (notebooks/Project_execution_metrics.ipynb) is based on the below parameters:
+    Issues selection in the example (notebooks/Project metrics.ipynb) is based on the below parameters:

     `jql = f'"Epic Link" = {epic_key}'`